In standard software development, you simply answer the question:

 And then you, well, implement.

-But in machine learning projects, you first need to explore what’s possible – with the data you have.
+But in machine learning projects, you first to explore what’s possible – with the data you have.
 So the first question is:

 What can you implement?